sorohan/graph-builder/markdown/graph-builder.predecessorsfunction.predecessors.md

 Returns all nodes in this graph adjacent to `node` which can be reached by traversing `node`<!-- -->'s incoming edges <i>against</i> the direction (if any) of the edge.

-<p>Some algorithms that operate on a `PredecessorsFunction` may produce undesired results if the returned Iterable contains duplicate elements.
+Some algorithms that operate on a `PredecessorsFunction` may produce undesired results if the returned `Iterable` contains duplicate elements.
 Implementations of such algorithms should document their behavior in the presence of duplicates.

-<p>The elements of the returned `Iterable` must each be:
+The elements of the returned `Iterable` must each be unique to the graph.

-<ul> <li>Non-null <li>Usable as `Map` keys (see the Guava User Guide's section on <a href="https://github.com/google/guava/wiki/GraphsExplained#graph-elements-nodes-and-edges"> graph elements</a> for details) </ul>

-throws IllegalArgumentException if `node` is not an element of this graph
+Throws if `node` is not an element of this graph.

 **Signature:**
 ```javascript